demisto/content/Packs/DeCYFIR/Integrations/decyfiriocs/README.md

 DeCYFIR API's provides External Threat Landscape Management insights.
-This integration was integrated and tested with version v1 of decyfiriocs
+This integration was integrated and tested with version v1 of DeCYFIR Feed

-## Configure DeCYFIR Indicators & Threat Intelligence on Cortex XSOAR
+## Configure DeCYFIR Indicators & Threat Intelligence Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for DeCYFIR Indicators & Threat Intelligence.
+2. Search for DeCYFIR Indicators & Threat Intelligence Feed.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |